lfit/itpol/developer-security-hygiene.md

 ##### Primary identity

-An identity is basically in the same format as the From field in emails:
+An identity is basically in the same format as the "From" field in emails:

     Alice Engineer <alice.engineer@example.org>

-You can create new identities and revoke old ones, and you can also change which identity is your "primary" one at a later time.
-Since the primary identity is shown in all GnuPG operations, you should pick an address/description that is both professional and the most likely one to be used for PGP-enforced communication, such as your work address or the address you use for signing off on project commits.
+You can create new identities, revoke old ones, and change which identity is your "primary" one at any time.
+Since the primary identity is shown in all GnuPG operations, you should pick a name and address that are both professional and the most likely ones to be used for PGP-enforced communication, such as your work address or the address you use for signing off on project commits.

 ##### Passphrase